juicychicken877/legends-of-oronsko/README.md

-# Legends Of Orońsko
+## Legends Of Orońsko

-2D RPG game made in pygame with Ninja Adventure layout using Tiled editor
+Embark on an epic journey through lush green biomes and treacherous deserts in this thrilling tiled RPG adventure.
+Prepare to battle formidable foes and upgrade your skills to become the ultimate warrior!

-# How to Play
+### How to Play
   <kbd>W</kbd> - move up

   <kbd>S</kbd> - move down